Tw1ddle/lycan-platformer/README.md

-# Lycan Platformer // TODO some sort of logo when we think it's ready
+# Lycan Platformer

-The aim of this project is to create a basic platformer project we can use as Ludum Dare base code and Haxe game development.
+The aim of this project was to create a basic platformer project we could use as Ludum Dare base code and Haxe game development.
+The codebase is totally unfinished.

-// TODO build status, documentation etc...

-## Usage
-At present the codebase is unstable and totally unfinished.
 Don't use this for anything!